-The Carrington Award: All girls follow the Carrington Award, the School's Sixth Form Enrichment programme.
+• The Carrington Award: All girls follow the Carrington Award, the School's Sixth Form Enrichment programme.
 The Carrington Award cultivates skills and knowledge in a range of areas including leadership, critical thinking and study skills, whilst also providing in-depth preparation for higher education and future careers.
 Parts of the programme will be delivered in taught sessions whilst other elements will be delivered in talks by Wycombe Abbey teachers and guest speakers.
-Throughout the Sixth Form you will also take part in a number of immersive educational experiences with boys from local schools.
+Throughout the Sixth Form you will also take part in a number of immersive educational experiences with pupils from other schools.

-- EPQ or UPP: In addition to the A level subjects you choose, you will also opt for either the Extended Project Qualification (EPQ) or the University Preparation Project (UPP).
+- you choose, you will also opt for either the Extended Project Qualification (EPQ) or the University Preparation Project (UPP).
 Both options involve you researching and writing an extended essay on a topic of your choice.
 The EPQ is an externally-validated qualification, recognised and valued by universities, and culminates in the production of a 5,000-word essay and project logbook.
 The UPP is an internal Wycombe Abbey qualification.
 It culminates in a shorter essay with no requirement to produce a logbook.
 You will be given a comprehensive introduction to the EPQ and UPP when you start the Sixth Form. - Other academic options: We have other academic offerings at Sixth Form, depending on demand.
 In past years these have included short courses in Italian, Philosophy and in computer literacy.
 Details will come your way in due course.